find index of minimum value in list python

 The above code uses list comprehension and returns the same results as in the previous example.

-This tutorial discusses two different approaches to find the indices of minimum values in the list along with their limitations.
+In this tutorial, we have discussed two different approaches to finding the indices of minimum values in the list along with their limitations.
 If you have any questions regarding this tutorial, let us know in the comments.
-It would be highly appreciated.
+Your feedback would be highly appreciated.